Borokalia Nashkara

-Borokalia Nashkara is a revenue village under South Salmara in Dhudri district.
+Borokalia Nashkara is a revenue village under South Salmara in Dhubri district, India.
 There are several other small villages associated with this village.
-A revenue village consisting of about 10 small villages.
+A revenue village consisting of about 10 small villages and three major villages.
 This also covered the Nashkara Gaon Panchayat.
 The distance from Nashkara village to the state capital Dispur is around 177 km.
 The state capital of Lucknow is different from Nashkara and is 245.5 km.
 Nearby prosperous capitals include Silong 184.6 km, Gangtok 213.7 km, Agartala 261.9 km.